 The display is one of the better screens on the list, but it has one big flaw.
 It’s a full HD 15-inch screen with good brightness and good details.
 The matte finish prevents glare, and you can use it outside.
 The big weakness of the screen is the poor viewing angles.
 If you look at it from the wrong angles, the colors look washed out and dull.

 If you’re going to use the laptop for non-demanding things such as web surfing, writing word documents, or sending emails, then you’re going to be happy with this laptop’s performance.
 It’s fast, and the 64GB of storage is usually more than enough.
-If you need a laptop for anything demanding, such as media editing, gaming, or heavy multitasking, you’ll notice the 4GB RAM and the AMD Athlon is simply too weak.
+If you need a laptop for anything demanding, such as media editing, gaming, or heavy multitasking, you’ll notice the 4GB RAM and the Intel Celeron N4020 CPU is simply too weak.